 What This Means For You

 We’re doubling the amount of WiFi access points in our buildings.
 The new equipment uses the latest technology, which means that internet speeds are 2-3 times faster.
-The new network will also support wireless devices like Chromecast, Apple TV, and wireless printers.

 The UMN’s high-speed Gigabit Ethernet is 14x faster than the national average.
 Simply plug in the Ethernet (RJ45) cable into the Ethernet jack, and you’re good to go!
 One Ethernet jack is provided for each resident.
 Residents must bring their own Ethernet cable.

-Personal WiFi access points or routers are not allowed in HRL Residence Halls & Apartment per the ResNet User Agreement.
+Personal WiFi access points or routers are not allowed in HRL Residence Halls & Apartments per the ResNet User Agreement.
 If you use a personal WiFi access point, your access could be disabled.
 However, if you need extra connections in your room, wired switches are allowed.

 Eduroam is a secure, world-wide roaming access service.
 It allows you to gain secure WiFi access using your University of Minnesota email address and password when visiting other participating institutions.